sparq-ai/search-client-js/README.md

 ```
 .geo([
     {
-        lat:123.21,
-        lng:23.12,
-        radius: 30000
+        lat:48.09,
+        lng:-104.82,
+    },
+    {
+        lat:46.85,
+        lng:-114.01,
+    },
+    {
+        lat:42.85,
+        lng:-106.31,
     }
 ])

 ```

+The above function accepts array of objects.
+Filter will be applied on the locations covered inside the formed polygonal area.

 ##### Skip

-`skip` is used to bypass a specified number of search results and then return the remaining results.
+`skip` `[number, optional]` : `[skip]` is used in pagination to bypass a specified number of search results and then return the remaining results.
+The default value set for `skip` is 0.

 ```
 .skip(<skip-value>)       //default 0